Microsoft Intune service description

 What's new in Microsoft Intune.
 This topic is updated with the monthly service update and weekly when, for example, apps such as the Company Portal app are released.

-Important service updates are also announced in the Office 365 management portal Message Center.
+Important service updates are also announced in the Microsoft 365 admin center Message Center.
 If you install the companion Office 365 Admin mobile app, you can receive notifications on your mobile device.
 Learn more about how to work with the Office 365 Message Center.

 A few helpful hints: